ihmeuw/vivarium_build_utils/README.rst

 Make Commands and Jenkins Workflow
 ===================================

-This repository provides shared Makefiles that enable multiple projects to use consistent ``make`` commands that mirror our Jenkins CI/CD builds.
+This repository contains shared Makefiles with various ``make`` commands that (1) provide a consistent interface for the various stages of a Jenkins build and (2) provide helper functions for users to run common tasks locally.

 Quick Start
 -----------